11/7/19 — 11/10/19

 In 1929, when the Laguna Beach Art Association built a gallery to show and sell their work, they chose a commanding location on the coastline, close to the natural wonders they loved to paint.
 The present museum occupies the same site.
 There could be no more appropriate venue in which to explore the art-nature connection.

 Yorgo Alexopoulos (born 1971) is the museum’s commissioned artist for Art & Nature 2019.
-Alexopoulos creates paintings, time-based media artworks, and installations.
+An American-born artist of Greek descent, Alexopoulos graduated from the School of the Art Institute of Chicago and currently lives in Los Angeles.
+He creates paintings, time-based media artworks, and installations.
 He often synchronizes multiple monitors or projections in a dynamic ensemble to create an ever-changing, immersive spectacle.
-Using landscape symbolism as a point of departure, he combines euclidean geometric shapes with a multiplicity of moving images, whether filmed, photographed, painted, or drawn, that unite representation and abstraction into a common aesthetic.
+Using landscape symbolism as a point of departure, he combines Euclidean geometric shapes with a multiplicity of moving images, whether filmed, photographed, painted, or drawn, that unite representation and abstraction into a common aesthetic.
 At Laguna Art Museum his large-scale installation will feature a two channel video projection with sound in which landscape symbols become metaphoric “characters” in an animistic meta-narrative where reality and constructs of our collective subconscious seem to co-exist peacefully.
-An American-born artist of Greek descent, Alexopoulos graduated from the School of the Art Institute of Chicago and currently lives in Los Angeles.
+The site-specific work will be on view inside the museum from November 7, 2019, through January 5, 2020.